martok/kali/readme.md

 The most basic thing you can do.
 Shows setup and the logic behind seperate render and tick functions.
 Also, it shows key interaction for walking and rudimentary (and physically completely wrong ;-) ) jumping.
+Also notice the two things needed to use the VFS: including it and adding one data overlay.

 /example/network
 ----------------